fmilburn3/Hi_Intensity_LED_2N2222/README.md

 # Hi_Intensity_LED_2N2222
 Demonstrates the use of a 2N2222 NPN transistor to switch a   3W High Intensity LED on and off with a microcontroller.

+See the wiki for a spice simulation of this circuit.